 - Not having to change.
 You come into marriage poorly prepared, some more poorly than others.
 For your marriage to make it you will both have to change.
 That doesn’t only mean your spouse; you will have to change too.

 - No surprises.
-Before marriage it helps to know your intended spouse as well as you can, but there are always things you learn about them after marriage that you didn’t know.
+Before marriage it helps to know your intended spouse as well as you can, but there are always things you learn about them after marriage that you didn’t know before.
 And you surprise yourself by your own reactions and vulnerabilities as well.

 Now that you’ve become thoroughly disillusioned about the possibility of a “happy marriage,” let me show you the other side.
 Here are 10 things you can realistically look for, work for, and pray for in your marriage.